 When we’re making a beer that requires a little extra hoppy-ness, we turn to our infamous Hop Back.
 Here, the wort is strained through a bed of whole-flower hops.
-This adds the fresh, lively hop character you’ve come to enjoy in 5 Barrel Pale Ale, IPA, and our Runoff Red IPA.
+This adds the fresh, lively hop character you’ve come to enjoy in Odell IPA, Drumroll, Myercenary, and Mountain Standard.

 Next the wort heads to the fermentor.
 We add a yeast that consumes the sugars to produce alcohol and CO2.
 After a week at 67°F we give the brew another two weeks at 34°F.